-We offer variety of programs and enrichment opportunities for students to excel beyond traditional offerings in school.
+We offer a variety of programs and enrichment opportunities for students to excel beyond traditional offerings in school.

 Destination Imagination is a 21st century learning program that encourages students to have fun, take risks, focus, and frame challenges while incorporating STEM (Science, Technology, Engineering, and Mathematics), the arts and service learning.
 Students build on their strengths, while learning patience, flexibility, persistence, ethics, respect for others and their ideas, project management and rapid prototyping.